-As a cohousing development, Marmalade Lane is the product of an innovative design process in which members of K1 Cohousing, drawn from all ages and backgrounds, have been involved from the outset.
+As a cohousing development, Marmalade Lane is the product of an innovative design process in which many residents were involved from the outset.
 All residents are members of Cambridge Cohousing Ltd, have a stake in the common parts and contribute to the management of the community.

 Meet The Neighbours

-The growing membership of K1 Cambridge Cohousing comes from all ages and walks of life and includes families with young children, retired couples and young professionals.
-It includes people of 11 nationalities, longstanding Cambridge residents and people relocating from elsewhere.
-Visit the K1 Cambridge Cohousing website to find out more about Marmalade Lane’s future residents.
+The residents of Marmalade Lane come from all ages and walks of life and includes families with young children, retired couples and young professionals.
+There are many nationalities in the community and residents include both longstanding Cambridge residents and those who have moved from elsewhere to join the community.

 A Unique Design With A Special Ethos

-The growing membership of K1 Cambridge Cohousing comes from all ages and walks of life and includes families with young children, retired couples and young professionals.
-It includes people of 11 nationalities, longstanding Cambridge residents and people relocating from elsewhere.
+Marmalade Lane is a multi-generational community - its residents come from all ages and walks of life and include families with young children, retired couples and young professionals.

 - Marmalade Lane is laid out in terraces creating attractive, people-friendly streets to the front with lovely gardens behind.